joshbeckman/andjosh.github.io/project-lists.md

 - LightFoot _Share your paths and trail others through the world_
 - PNG v.
 JPG _Tell me which format is better for this image._
 - Something _with the [Forecast.io](http://forecast.io) API_
+- RecList _You get three recommendations of anyone at all.
+Go._

 <!--two items:-->